 Homosexual relationships are illegal in Dubai, however efforts have been made to accommodate knowledge of homosexuality within the confines of a highly conservative society.
 A person’s private life is respected, however homosexual marriages from any country are not recognised in the UAE and all sex outside marriage is illegal.
 Any public displays of homosexual affection risk arrest and prosecution.

-Ramadan is an extremely important time in Muslim countries, and it is important to be respectful of local customs if you are not Muslim yourself.
+Ramadan is an extremely holy time in Muslim countries, and it is important to be respectful of local customs if you are not Muslim yourself.
 In particular, eating and drinking publicly while the local population are fasting is insensitive and can cause upset.
 It is best, during Ramadan, to eat privately where possible.

 Criticism of the UAE or its affiliated business, bodies and industries is not allowed, including on social media.
 It’s unwise to express negative political opinion of the state to anyone, however conversation about global politics and commerce is fine as long as it remains respectful.